South Carolina vs. Vanderbilt NCAA Football Odds, Plays and Insights | October 16, 2021

 - South Carolina's games this year have gone over the point total two times in five opportunities (40%).

-- This year, the Gamecocks have turned the ball over 10 times, four more than the Commodores' takeaways (6).
+- The Gamecocks have turned the ball over four more times (10 total) than the Commodores have forced a turnover (6) this season.

 - Find the latest spread and moneyline odds for South Carolina at SISportsbook.